KilianZimmerer/COnSEnsus/README.md

 # COntent
-A model of **C**ontinuous **O**pinion, Content Filtering and Bounded Information Uptake
+A model of **C**ontinuous **O**pinion, Content Filtering and Bounded Information Uptake to describe the formation of echo chambers and filter bubbles in social networks.

 <br />
 <br />

 ## Description
+This model describes the formation of opinions in social networks by considering content filtering and a bounded capacity of information processing.
+Macroscopic results reveal the emergence of opinion groups.

+## Running the model
-The module 'COntent.py' defines the Model class which can be executed as done in the 'COntent_run.py' script.
+The module 'COntent.py' defines the Model class.
+The model can be executed as shown in the 'COntent_run.py' script.